suyogyataneja/dotnetProject9/README.md

+---

+# 🚀 Reactivities — Full-Stack CRUD Application

+(.NET 8 API + React + React Query)

+Reactivities is a modern full-stack demo application showcasing a complete CRUD workflow using enterprise-level architecture and best practices.

+It demonstrates clean backend architecture, modern React patterns, authentication with Identity, and CI/CD automation.

+---

- Reactivities — Full-Stack CRUD App (.NET 8 API + React + React Query)
+# Reactivities — Full-Stack CRUD App (.NET 8 API + React + React Query)

 Reactivities is a full-stack demo application that demonstrates a modern CRUD workflow using: also hostinv